vivaansinghvi07/ai-text-detection/docs/README.md

 Due to the massive memory usage of TextBlob, I decided to find another way to do the project.
 Files used here will be visible in the `v2-sklearn` folder.

+I had originally used the [Feedback Price](https://www.kaggle.com/datasets/yujikomi/feedback-price-datasets-with-essay-text) dataset, but since most or all the essays were on a single topic, I switched to the LOCNESS corpus for more generalization and less bias.

 ### Creation
 Visible in `create.py` and `template.py`, I used data from three datasets:
-- Wiki-Intro: I read the first 5400 lines and used every other AI entry and every human entry
+- Wiki-Intro: I read the first 1200 lines and used every other AI entry and every human entry
-- AI Essays: I used the first 2700 essays
+- AI Essays: I used the first 600 essays
-- Human Essays: I used the first 2700 essays
+- Human Essays: I used the first 600 paragraphs of the LOCNESS Corpus's USARG.txt

 Then, this data was split into training and testing data using sklearn's `train_test_split()` function.
+The size of my datasets was limited by the size of the LOCNESS corpus.
+The model can certainly handle being trained with vastly more data.

 ### Accuracy
 I ran an accuracy test using the test data.
 The results are here:
 ```
-The accuracy of the model is 0.7952.
+The accuracy of the model is 0.7733.
 ```
 The bounds of the testing data, as the creation data, can be changed within the program.